frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 When a report has been captured it is a Java object managed by Ladybug.
 Ladybug then extracts metadata from the report.
 This helps for searching and browsing reports because the amount of metadata is much less than the amount of data of all reports.
 The users should have options to define what information captured in reports should be treated as metadata.
 Ladybug should also be able to transform reports into XML format.
 Then users can interact with the reports through Xpath and XSLT.

 Ladybug can be used as a debug tool.
 Ladybug provides a user interface that shows a table of all captured reports.
 When the user clicks a report, it is opened in a tree view.
 Each checkpoint is a node in the tree.
-Collapsing and expanding nodes is described in more details in the user stories below.
+Collapsing and expanding nodes is described in more detail in the user stories below.
 In the tree view, the user can see all intermediate results of processing each message.
 Each checkpoint has a meaningful name.
 The Frank!Framework names each checkpoint after the adapter or pipe name.
 Therefore the user can relate the checkpoint's message to the debugged/tested source code, or to the Frank application being tested.
 When you click a node in the tree, the corresponding message inside the checkpoint should be shown.

 Ladybug can be used as a tool for automated testing.
 Ladybug reports can act as test cases because they can be rerun.
 Rerunning a report means that the Java code that produced the report is re-executed.
 The messages inside the related checkpoints are compared to the messages in the original report.
 The test succeeds if these new messages are considered equivalent to the original ones; otherwise the test fails.
 Ladybug's user interface has separate tabs for new reports (Debug) and reports that are meant as test cases (Test).
 In the Debug tab, the user has a button to copy reports to the test tab.
 The user has options to edit a report to convert the raw capture to a useful testcase.